SGSVertigo/vertigo-instructions/vertigo_blog.md

 [Mr Crawford's blog](http://mrcvertigo.blogspot.co.uk/)

 My personal favourite part to date is the project proposal set out by a couple of his pupils.
 Good luck team- hopes it all works out well.
+Can't wait to see the outcomes.